PatrickFis/Azure-Study-Notes/Azure Developer/Azure Caching.md

       - Storing session related data
     - Be aware of the key scenarios and service tiers for Redis
       - Be aware of open source vs enterprise features for tiers
+        - The chart on https://learn.microsoft.com/en-us/azure/azure-cache-for-redis/cache-overview explains the featuers available for each tier.
+Basically the following:
+          - Basic has no SLA, all others have an SLA
+          - Every tier supports data encryption in transit and network isolation
+          - All tiers outside of the two enterprise tiers support scaling, reboot, and scheduled updates
+          - Assume that premium and the two enterprise tiers support the exact same list of features (OSS clustering, data persistence, zone redundancy, geo-replication and import/export) otherwise with one major exception: premium does not support Redis Modules, while Enterprise supports them and Enterprise Flash has support (for RedisJSON and RediSearch, not the others) in preview.
     - Be aware of how to connect from a client application
   - CDNs
     - Solution for data available outside of your internal network